kens93/CI22/docs/index.markdown

-This is the course page for Causal Inference in Hilary 2022 at DPIR.
+This is page of the Causal Inference course in Hilary Term 2022 at the DPIR of the University of Oxford.

 ## Lectures